BAGM

 Cut Outs | Appliances | Other Trades

-BAGM products often interact with other trades and purchased components, so understanding how these elements work together is essential to a smooth and successful project.
+BAGM products often interact with other trades and purchased components, understanding how these elements work together is essential to a smooth and successful project.
 Reviewing these details early helps prevent scheduling conflicts, fit issues, or design changes later in the process.

 By default, BAGM centers all cut-outs based on the base cabinet doors or drawers beneath them.
 If you would like your sink, cooktop, or faucet aligned differently—such as centered on lighting, a window, or another visual feature—please communicate this with BAGM during the design phase.